 I typed in the word, ‘Writer’.
 And the downloading icon flashed on the screen.
 I waited.
 A minute had gone and it was still reading.
 “I think it just hanged.”

-The iPhone screen went black and then lit up.
+Meanwhile, my iPhone screen went black and then lit up.
 “It’s working now.”

 “Go ahead.
 Read it,” Kate said.